 In this class we will analyze Sefer Shir HaShirim through the peirushim of Rashi and the Gra.
 We will begin by studying why the historical relationship between God and the Jewish people is conveyed through metaphor and why specifically the metaphor of husband and wife.
 We will focus on understanding the parallels between this relationship and our relationship with God.
 The first four pesukim of the Shir will serve as an outline structuring both the sefer as a whole and the relationship.
+We will connect these pesukim with the chagim, viewing the calendar cycle as another manifestation of the unfolding relationship between the Jews and God.
+In this course, we will try to better understand our relationship with God and how to harness our emotions to that relationship.

-We will connect Course Material: We will work with handouts, which will include the pesukim from the Shir that we are focusing on, the commentary of Rashi, relevant selections from the peirush of the Gra and various supplemental texts from midrash and acharonim.
+Course Material: We will work with handouts, which will include the pesukim from the Shir that we are focusing on, the commentary of Rashi, relevant selections from the peirush of the Gra and various supplemental texts from midrash and acharonim.